Step 4 – Catching the Ox

 When we practice Present Moment Awareness, forgetting about the past and not thinking about the future, counting our exhalations from one to ten, we reduce the diversity of our consciousness, i.e., we become more focused on the present so our mind is less scattered.

 When we practice Silent Present Moment Awareness by dropping the inner chatter, the inner dialog, and commanding our so-called self to speak up, we reduce the scope of consciousness even further, focusing even more on the present moment.

 When we pay light attention to the breath, doing nothing more than watching the long and short breaths, we reduce the diversity of our consciousness even more.
 Now we are in a focused frame of mind, not thinking about the past or the future, not listening to inner chatter, and just watching our breath in a light, casual way that causes no strain or tension.

 If tension arises, Venerable U. Vimalaramsi counsels us to relax, smile, and let it go.
 In his words: “Don’t resist or push, smile.”
 (DROPS)

 Each step of the Buddha’s meditation reduces the diversity of consciousness, increasing our concentration or focus on fewer and fewer things – goodbye past, goodbye future, goodbye thoughts, and goodbye everything except the breath.
 (And, as we shall see, that eventually goes away as well).

-We are following a natural progression from diversity of thought or scattered thought to single-point mindfulness.
-And that single-point mindfulness is not the end, either.
+We are following a natural progression from diversity of thought or scattered thought to single-pointed mindfulness.
+And that single-pointed mindfulness is not the end, either.